 The 2018 Lakeland Christmas Parade is kicking off its 38th year on Thursday, December 6th at 7:00pm.
 The parade begins with fireworks over Lake Mirror and then makes its way through downtown Lakeland.
 Route map below.

 You will only see upcoming events below.
-Past events can be viewed on our Calendar Page by selecting a past date as a starting point.
+See a full list of events on our Calendar Page.

-Winterfest in Davenport (includes a parade) – Saturday, December 9 @ 5pm
+Winterfest in Davenport & Parade – Saturday, December 8 @ 6pm

-Lake Alfred Christmas Parade & Tree Lighting – Saturday, December 9 @ 6:30pm
+Lake Alfred Christmas Parade – Saturday, December 8 @ 6:30pm

 Lakeland Christmas Parade Tips

 If you’ve never been to the Lakeland Christmas Parade, the most important thing to know is that it is CROWDED!!
 Don’t be scared away, just prepare yourself (physically AND mentally), and know how to make the most of this Lakeland tradition.